 In this holiday version of my Raw Cocoa Crunch Bark, I’ve paired freshly cracked nuts, tart cranberries, and sweet candied oranges together in a classic raw dark chocolate mixture.
-This recipe was developed with the help of my favorite chef–Chef Keilen Shigematsu, owner of Table Focus Catering.
+It’s so easy to make.

-If you are planning to share the bark or want to make a bunch to have on hand, double (or triple!) the recipe.
+If you are planning to share the bark or want to make a bunch to have on hand, I would double (or triple!) the recipe.
 When wrapped tightly, the bark will stay good in the freezer for a few months.
-(If it lasts that long, that is!)

 If you are planning on giving the bark as a gift, store in the freezer until ready to wrap up.
-The bark is best kept in a dry, cool area or in the fridge to avoid melting.
+The bark is best kept in a dry, cool area or in the fridge to ensure it doesn’t melt.

-Don’t love the toppings in this recipe?
-Check out some of my other favorite combinations here or come up with your own favorite combo!
+You can easily switch up the toppings in this recipe.
 Nuts, dried fruit, seeds, candy pieces–the possibilities are endless!
-If you come up with a new combo for this Cocoa Crunch Bark recipe, I would love to see!
+If you come up with a new combo for this Holiday Cocoa Crunch Bark, I would love to see!

 - 1/2 cup 100% cocoa powder, unsweetened